Components

 • For ESM module-based components (like JavaScript, TypeScript, JSX or TSX) it's the only way to hot-reload components without stopping and restarting the local server.

-Note that Lume components are not run in the browser.
+Lume components don't run in the browser.
 They are intended to generate static HTML code on building time.

 For interactive client-side components (with onclick callbacks and similar stuff) you may want to use the esbuild plugin to compile your JavaScript code.
 But the code architecture is up to you (Lume is not a frontend framework).